-- 1.2 The formal title of this plan is the 'Site Allocations and Policies (incorporating IP-One Area Action Plan) Development Plan Document Review'.
-It is hereafter referred to simply as the 'Site Allocations Plan Review'.
+- 1.2 This plan is a combination of two previous draft plans: the Site Allocations and Policies Development Plan Document and the IP-One Area Action Plan.
+Its The formal title of this plan is the 'Site Allocations and Policies (incorporating IP-One Area Action Plan) Development Plan Document Review'. -It is hereafter referred to simply as the 'Site Allocations Plan Review'.
 This is the first draft of a review of the Site Allocations Plan.
 When the review process has been completed, which is expected in 2020, this Site Allocations Plan will supersede the one adopted in February 2017. - 1.3 The Site Allocations Plan Review covers three main areas of policy.
 Firstly it identifies a wide range of sites across the whole Borough, which should be allocated for development or afforded a degree of protection from development (Chapter 4).
-Secondly it sets out policies for town centre uses such as retail and leisure (Chapter 5).
-Finally it provides development guidelines for six opportunity areas within IP-One where significant development and public realm improvements are anticipated (Chapter 6).
+Secondly it sets out policies for town centre uses such as retail and leisure (Chapter 5). -Finally it provides development guidelines for six opportunity areas within IP-One where significant development and public realm improvements are anticipated (Chapter 6).
 Policies and proposals specifically for the IP-One area are included throughout the relevant sections of the plan, with only the additional development guidelines set out in a separate chapter for the Opportunity Areas.
 The policies contained in the plan are referenced 'SP' meaning sites policy. - 1.4 It does not cover the Borough-wide strategy for growth, or overall housing and employment figures for Ipswich.
 These are dealt with through the Core Strategy and Policies Development Plan Document Review (the 'Core Strategy Review'), which is also subject to review.
-An updated policies map and IP-One Area Inset policies map will be published alongside this Preferred Options Site Allocations Plan. - 1.5 This Site Allocations Plan Review also includes two non-policy based parts.
+It does replace the remaining 'saved' policies from the 1997 adopted Ipswich Local Plan, which were primarily site or area related policies.
+The An updated policies map and IP-One Area Inset policies map will be published alongside this Preferred Options Site Allocations Plan. also replace sites and designations from the 1997 adopted Proposals Map as indicated by the December 2011 Core Strategy Proposals Map key. - 1.5 This Site Allocations Plan Review also includes two non-policy based parts.
 Part A provides the context to the whole document, which explains among other things the Ipswich Local Plan and how all Ipswich's planning documents fit together.
 Part D considers policy implementation, targets and monitoring proposals. - 1.6 A sustainability appraisal incorporating Strategic Environmental Assessment has been carried out alongside the preparation of this draft plan.
 The full results of that exercise are available in a separate report.